linux-chenxing/linux-chenxing.org/ip/index.md

 | 0x20   | RTC_CNT_VAL_L   | low 16bits of counter |
 | 0x24   | RTC_CNT_VAL_H   | high 16bits of counter |

+Note [0]: IPL expects this bit to be set after a software reset - otherwise it assumes a HW reset happened.
+The only difference is in the messages printed and the fact that bit 1 in RSTLEN of WDT is cleared in software reset case, though.

 ### Support Matrix